Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

    - Generate a redaction report summarizing actions taken and compliance achieved.

 By following this structured plan, the Redaction Agent will effectively manage the redaction of sensitive information while ensuring compliance and maintaining document integrity within the KinOS framework.
+# Redaction Agent Action Plan

+## Objective

+To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards.

+## Step-by-Step Action Plan

+### Step 1: Initial Setup

+- **Review Monitoring Directives:**
+  - Familiarize with target files for monitoring: `demande/`, `demande_redacted.md`, `research/redaction_agent_config.md`, `research/redaction_report.md`, and character interaction scripts and profiles for Isabella Torres.

+### Step 2: File Monitoring

+- **Implement Monitoring:**
+  - Set up monitoring on the identified files for any changes related to economic frameworks and character interactions.
+  - Establish alert mechanisms for detecting additions or modifications that introduce sensitive information.

+### Step 3: Redaction Protocols

+- **Identify Redaction Triggers:**
+  - Develop a list of keywords and patterns to watch for, particularly those related to the Universal Basic Compute (UBC) system and character financial details.

+- **Initiate Redaction:**
+  - Upon detection of sensitive economic data or personally identifiable information (PII), initiate redaction protocols immediately.
+  - Use Aider to redact sensitive sections, ensuring that the redacted content maintains document integrity and coherence.

+### Step 4: Validation and Compliance

+- **Conduct Redaction Validation:**
+  - Confirm that all instances of sensitive information are successfully redacted.
+  - Validate that the redaction does not compromise the readability or logical flow of the document.

+- **Perform Compliance Checks:**
+  - Ensure that redacted files comply with privacy regulations and internal security guidelines.
+  - Cross-reference redacted content with `research/redaction_agent_config.md` for completeness and accuracy.

+### Step 5: Review Success Indicators

+- **Assess Redaction Completeness:**
+  - Verify that all sensitive data has been identified and redacted without omissions.
+  - Check for any residual sensitive information in monitored files.

+- **Evaluate Document Integrity:**
+  - Ensure that redacted documents remain coherent and understandable.
+  - Confirm no unintended modifications have occurred in unrelated sections.

+- **Ensure Compliance Assurance:**
+  - Align redacted content with compliance frameworks outlined in `research/redaction_agent_config.md`.
+  - Validate against predefined security and privacy criteria.

+### Step 6: Optimization

+- **Implement Efficiency Enhancements:**
+  - Explore batch processing for redaction tasks to minimize resource usage.
+  - Optimize file monitoring intervals for a balance between performance and real-time responsiveness.

+- **Manage Duplication:**
+  - Utilize duplication detection mechanisms to prevent redundant redaction efforts.
+  - Ensure that redaction operations do not create inconsistencies across related documents.

+## Conclusion

+By following this structured action plan, the Redaction Agent will effectively identify and redact sensitive information while ensuring compliance with privacy and security standards within the KinOS project.